 I haven’t always had success with baking muffins.
 I’ve had some real busts and some real wins.
 One time, about 2 years ago, I even left out the butter because I got so distracted.
 That batch went straight to the trash.

-So, through my trials, errors, and successes over the years, I bring you 5 Tips for Baking Great Homemade Muffins that apply to this recipe for Apple Cranberry Oatmeal Muffins as well as any muffin recipe you would bake at home.
+So, through my trials, errors, and successes over the years, I bring you 5 tips for baking great cranberry muffins.
+These are tips that apply to these fresh cranberry muffins as well as any muffin recipe you would bake at home.

 High altitude baking is more successful when acidic liquids are included in the batter.
 This gives a better rise and enables the cupcakes set more quickly in the oven rather than rising too high and then collapsing.

 Buttermilk, Greek yogurt, sour cream, or added lemon juice are good sources to make the batter more acidic.
 Don’t have buttermilk?
 Try making your own with these Homemade Buttermilk Substitutes.